Hungarian Rhapsody No. 2

-Hungarian Rhapsody No. 2 in C-sharp minor, S.244/2, is the second in a set of 19 Hungarian Rhapsodies by composer Franz Liszt, and is by far the most famous of the set.
+Hungarian Rhapsody No. 2 in C-sharp minor, S.244/2, is the second in a set of 19 Hungarian Rhapsodies by composer Franz Liszt, published in 1851, and is by far the most famous of the set.

 In both the original piano solo form and in the orchestrated version this composition has enjoyed widespread use in animated cartoons.
 Its themes have also served as the basis of several popular songs.

 Background

 The Hungarian-born composer and pianist Franz Liszt was strongly influenced by the music heard in his youth, particularly Hungarian folk music, with its unique gypsy scale, rhythmic spontaneity and direct, seductive expression.
 These elements would eventually play a significant role in Liszt's compositions.
 Although this prolific composer's works are highly varied in style, a relatively large part of his output is nationalistic in character, the Hungarian Rhapsodies being an ideal example.

-Composed in 1847 and dedicated to Count László Teleki, Hungarian Rhapsody No. 2 was first published as a piano solo in 1851 by Senff and Ricordi.
+Composed in 1847 and dedicated to Count László Teleki, Hungarian Rhapsody No. 2 was first published as a piano solo in 1851 by Bartholf Senff.
 Its immediate success and popularity on the concert stage led to an orchestrated version, arranged (together with five other rhapsodies) in 1857–1860 by the composer in collaboration with Franz Doppler, and published by Schuberth in 1874–1875.
 In addition to the orchestral version, the composer arranged a piano duet version in 1874, published by Schuberth the following year.

 Offering an outstanding contrast to the serious and dramatic lassan, the following friska holds enormous appeal for audiences, with its simple alternating tonic and dominant harmonization, its energetic, toe-tapping rhythms, and breathtaking "pianistics".

 Most unusual in this composition is the composer's invitation for the performer to perform a cadenza, although most pianists choose to decline the invitation.
 Marc-André Hamelin composed a cadenza that has since become famous for its originality, musicality and playfulness, and Sergei Rachmaninoff also wrote a famous cadenza for his interpretation.
-Liszt himself wrote several cadenzas for the piece, but they were rarely performed.
+Liszt himself wrote several cadenzas for his pupils' performances of the piece, but they were rarely performed.
 Other pianists have arranged their own versions of the Rhapsody with changes beyond that of simply adding a cadenza, most notably Vladimir Horowitz in 1953.

 Sources of the melodies

 The title of this rhapsody is slightly misleading, as the introductory theme is Romanian, rather than Hungarian.
 This theme was found in one of Liszt's Weimar sketchbooks.
-The other themes were taken from the German pianist Heinrich Ehrlich.
+In his memoirs, Austrian pianist Heinrich Ehrlich accused Liszt of using his own theme for the piece without adding promised attribution, after Ehrlich played it for Liszt in 1846.
+The memoirs contain an 1864 letter from Liszt, in which the composer acknowledges Ehrlich's influences while making no claim to the melodies; only that his task "as a rhapsodist is merely limited to turning them into works as close as possible to their true essence."